alibaba/formily/packages/react/docs/api/shared/Schema.md

 The core part of the @formily/react protocol driver.
 Schema is a general class in which users can use it by themselves.
 At the same time, both SchemaField and RecursionField rely on it.
 It has several core capabilities:

--Ability to parse json-schema
+- Ability to parse json-schema
--The ability to convert json-schema to Field Model -The ability to compile json-schema expressions
+- The ability to convert json-schema to Field Model
+- The ability to compile json-schema expressions

 You can export the Schema Class from @formily/react, but if you don’t want to use @formily/react, you can rely on the @formily/json-schema package alone